Please visit the troubleshooting guide options on the left or continue reading for a more in depth look at gas fireplaces and how they work.

 The pilot flame will heat up both the thermocouple and thermopile sensors.
 These sensors contain material that will create a small amount of voltage (under 1 volt) when they are heated up.

-The thermocouple will create around 20-30 millivolts (.03 volts which is less that you can feel).
+The thermocouple will create around 20-30 millivolts when enough heat is applied to it (.03 volts which is less that you can feel).
 This sensor is connected to the main control valve.
 This thermocouple will create enough electricity to keep the part of the gas valve open that controls gas flow to the pilot assembly.
 This is why the pilot will stay lit on its own after initially lighting the pilot and heating up the thermocouple.
 This is also why it will stop releasing gas if your pilot light goes out.

-The thermopile is basically just a large thermocouple.
+The thermopile is basically just a large thermocouple (actually a group of thermocouples inside a metal shell).
 But instead of creating 20-30 millivolts, it generates up to 900 millivolts.
-This is still under one volt but has enough power to turn on the main burner when you press your wall switch.
+Although this seems like a lot, this is still under one volt of electricity (again not enough to even feel) but has enough power to open an electromagnet inside the main burner when you press your wall switch.